Covert Audio and the Law

 United States export laws also dictate that the export of covert audio can only occur to certain countries, organizations and individuals.
 All parties involved in export of covert audio equipment are criminally liable and because of this, many companies choose not to export any surveillance equipment.

 10. If I am a full time police officer; can I purchase covert audio equipment for personal use?

 Federal law does not allow for the personal purchase, use or possession of covert audio equipment.
 Any use or purchase must be made in pursuit of official duties as a government agent.
 However, individuals and non-government organizations donating to government agencies can fund, or in other words pay for, the purchase but the use and possession must be done by the government agency.

 11. I provide goods and services to government agencies; can I buy covert audio for resale purposes?

 Yes.
 However, prior to any solicitation or purchase a verified contract from a government agency must be received that specifies the need for covert audio equipment.
 Most providers will require the delivery of such goods to be made directly to the government agency.

 12. Can I legally use audio equipment at all?

-If you have questions about covert audio surveillance, we encourage you to seek legal counsel prior to the use of audio surveillance.
+I sincerely hope this information has been of assistance to you.
+If you have further questions or comments, please send us an email.
+We would love to hear from you and are happy to help you as much as possible within the scope of the law.
+We strongly encourage you to seek legal counsel prior to the use of audio surveillance.
 They can provide you with specific information of how the law applies to your specific needs and provide you with a legal avenue for your application.